parth-pai/Learners_Space_2023_NLP/README.md

 ## WnCC Learner's Space 2023 - Natural Language Processing.

-In the *final project* of Learner's Space, I built a Language Translation model (from English to Italian) and fine-tuned it for better performance of the model.
+In the **Final Project** of Learner's Space, I built a Language Translation model (from English to Italian) and fine-tuned it for better performance of the model.

 **IMP:** This is my link to the Google Drive folder of pre-trained model: https://drive.google.com/drive/folders/135ksdaONW43-_PxECt9VUlj5AK2ryYQm?usp=sharing